 Disadvantaged Community

-A disadvantaged community is a community with a median household income of less than eighty percent (80%) of the statewide median household income.
+A disadvantaged community is a community with a median household income of less than eighty percent (80%) of the statewide annual median household income.

 For the purpose of this General Order, there is no differentiation between a small and large disadvantaged community.